pivot-access-ltd/bma-offline-docs/originals/add-machines.md

 <a href="https://discourse.maas.io/uploads/default/original/1X/faebe2fb37cd73252eaf9521ed1bcf31fb0e76f6.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/faebe2fb37cd73252eaf9521ed1bcf31fb0e76f6.jpeg"></a>

-The fields on the "Add machine" screen are as follows:
+The fields on the "Add machine" screen include the following items:

 * **Machine name**: This field is used to identify the machine to the user.
 It can be set to anything, though it is often set to the MAC address of the machine in question.
 This field is optional, in that MAAS will assign a unique, nonsense name if you leave it blank.
 You can change this nonsense name later, if desired.